jfasch/jfasch-home/trainings/material/soup/design-patterns/exercises/proxy-remote.rst

 ``RemoteAdapter`` interface are supposed to adapt to *something* by implementing a protocol onto somthing that is already there.
-This is not a requirement though - a simplistic implementation may not only implement the protocol, but also the logic behind it.
+This is not a requirement though - a simplistic implementation may not only implement the protocol, but also the logic behind it (effectively turning it into an example of :doc:`Command <../command>`)

 .. image:: proxy-remote.png